October Sky

-October Sky is a 1999 American biographical drama film directed by Joe Johnston, and starring Jake Gyllenhaal, Chris Cooper, Chris Owen, and Laura Dern.
-The screenplay by Lewis Colick, based on the book of the same name, tells the story of Homer H. Hickam Jr., a coal miner's son who was inspired by the launch of Sputnik 1 in 1957 to take up rocketry against his father's wishes and eventually became a NASA engineer.
+October Sky is a 1999 American biographical drama film directed by Joe Johnston from a screenplay by Lewis Colick.
+It stars Jake Gyllenhaal, Chris Cooper, Chris Owen, and Laura Dern.
+Based on the book Rocket Boys (later published as October Sky), it tells the story of Homer H. Hickam Jr., a coal miner's son from Coalwood, West Virginia, who takes up amateur rocketry with his friends.
+Hickam would later become a NASA engineer.

-October Sky is based on the lives of four young men who grew up in Coalwood, West Virginia.
-Principal photography took place in rural East Tennessee, including Oliver Springs, Harriman, and Kingston in Morgan and Roane Counties.
-The film was a moderate box office success and received very positive critical reception.
-It continues to be celebrated in the regions of its setting and filming.

-October Sky is an anagram of Rocket Boys, the title of the 1998 memoir upon which the film is based.
-It is also used in a period radio broadcast describing Sputnik 1 as it crossed the "October Sky".
-Homer Hickam said that "Universal Studios marketing people got involved and they just had to change the title because, according to their research, women over thirty would never see a movie titled Rocket Boys."
-The book was later re-released with the name in order to capitalize on interest in the film.
+Filming for October Sky took place at several locations in rural East Tennessee, including Oliver Springs, Harriman, and Kingston.
+The film continues to be celebrated in the region of its setting and filming.
+"October Sky" is an anagram of "Rocket Boys", the title of the 1998 memoir upon which the film is based.
+According to Hickam, Universal Studios changed the title of the film to October Sky because their research indicated that women over thirty would not see a film called Rocket Boys.
+The book was later re-released with the name October Sky to capitalize on interest in the film.